mekongGOOD/odc-rhok-infrographic-demos/README.md

-Here are some sample infographics that use the HROK developed [Open Development Cambodia (ODC)](http://www.opendevelopmentcambodia.net/ "") API ([https://github.com/mekongGOOD/odc-hrok-api](https://github.com/mekongGOOD/odc-hrok-api "")).
+Here are some sample infographics that use the RHoK developed [Open Development Cambodia (ODC)](http://www.opendevelopmentcambodia.net/ "") API ([https://github.com/mekongGOOD/odc-hrok-api](https://github.com/mekongGOOD/odc-hrok-api "")).

 These inforgraphics were developed using the [highcharts.js](http://www.highcharts.com/ "") javascript ibrary.

-This code as part of RHoK Sydney Event for Open Development Cambodia over a weekend event on 7 & 8 December 2013... in Sydney Australia.
+This code as part of [RHoK Sydney](http://rhoksydney.org/ "") Event for Open Development Cambodia over a weekend event on 7 & 8 December 2013... in Sydney Australia.

 The Random Hacks of Kindess (RHoK) url is [http://www.rhoksydney.org/](http://www.rhoksydney.org/ "").